 This clever winter science experiment is sure to wow kids of all ages.
-Try this snow volcano for a winter activity for kids they will never forget!
+Try this snow volcano for a winter activity for kids from toddlers, preschoolers, kindergartners, grade 1, and elementary students they will never forget!

 Start out by putting the following ingredients in a plastic cup or container:

 - food coloring (optional)